APRIL is an annual festival of small press and independent publishing. It happens in Seattle.

 Tara Atkinson, Founder and Managing Director

 Tara Atkinson has worked as an editor, an arts journalist, a publishing assistant, a home health aid, an organic farmer, a standardized test quality controller, and a line cook.
-She is currently pursuing her MFA at the University of Washington where she teaches composition.
+In 2013 she earned her MFA from the University of Washington.
 Her chapbook, “Bedtime Stories,” is out now from Alice Blue

 Willie Fitzgerald, Founder and Creative Director

-Kellen Braddock, currently pursuing an MFA in Arts Leadership, no longer has an appetite for vegetables.
+Kellen Braddock no longer has an appetite for vegetables.
 Lately she marries produce in a blender and shoots the mess, like a pill, before coffee.
 She finds pleasure in knowing that Netflix really gets her, steadfast to her “Controversial,” “Strong Women” taste preferences.
 First ground-under-foot experience happened in NYC.
+She recently completed her MFA in Arts Leadership at Seattle University.

 Frances E. Dinger, Media Relations Coordinator